chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

   - eclipse
 ---

-**Did you know that Organizations — whether they are members of the Eclipse Foundation or not — can be listed as Eclipse technology adopters?**
+**Did you know that organizations — whether they are members of the Eclipse Foundation or not — can be listed as Eclipse technology adopters?**

 In November 2019, The Eclipse IoT working group launched a campaign to promote [adopters of Eclipse IoT technologies](https://iot.eclipse.org/adopters/).
 To clarify, Adopters are organizations that voluntarily show their support for an Eclipse project.